aiyu-ayaan/EmpSearch/README.md

 ## Credits

-The employee data used in this app is taken from [Dummy JSON](https://aiyu-ayaan.github.io/Dummy-JSON/), a tool for generating realistic test data in JSON format.
+The employee data used in this app is taken from [Dummy JSON](https://aiyu-ayaan.github.io/Dummy-JSON/) & [GITHUB REPO](https://github.com/aiyu-ayaan/Dummy-JSON), a realistic employees test data in JSON format.